ICJIA/icjia-accessibility-portal/content/faqs.md

 **Important reality check:**

 - **The presentation won't speed up compliance** — A presentation may clarify requirements, but it won't make the work faster.
 There is no one-click fix for accessibility.
 The work is difficult and requires manual remediation of content
-- **All the information is already here** — This FAQ website is as good as any presentation DoIT might give about content accessibility.
-It presents all the information that would be in any presentation, with short, direct answers.
-The presentation format may help some people learn better, but the content is the same
+- **The baseline guidance is already here** — This FAQ is a strong starting point.
+Use the presentation to ask questions, confirm edge cases, and get agency-specific guidance.
 - **The deadline doesn't wait** — April 24, 2026 is the same for everyone, whether you receive training in January or June

 **Official resources and quick reads:**

 - **Illinois DoIT Accessibility Office** — <a href="https://doit.illinois.gov/initiatives/accessibility/" target="_blank" rel="noopener noreferrer">https://doit.illinois.gov/initiatives/accessibility/</a> — State-specific accessibility resources and training
 - **IITAA (Illinois Information Technology Accessibility Act)** — <a href="https://doit.illinois.gov/initiatives/accessibility/iitaa.html" target="_blank" rel="noopener noreferrer">https://doit.illinois.gov/initiatives/accessibility/iitaa.html</a> — Illinois state accessibility requirements
+- **IITAA 2.1 update (effective date + what changed)** — <a href="https://doit.illinois.gov/doit-news/accessibility-news/iitaa-2-1-update.html" target="_blank" rel="noopener noreferrer">https://doit.illinois.gov/doit-news/accessibility-news/iitaa-2-1-update.html</a>
 - **ADA Title II Web Rule** — <a href="https://www.ada.gov/resources/2024-03-08-web-rule/" target="_blank" rel="noopener noreferrer">https://www.ada.gov/resources/2024-03-08-web-rule/</a> — Federal accessibility requirements and deadlines
+- **Federal Register (final rule text)** — <a href="https://www.federalregister.gov/documents/2024/04/24/2024-07758/nondiscrimination-on-the-basis-of-disability-accessibility-of-web-information-and-services-of-state" target="_blank" rel="noopener noreferrer">https://www.federalregister.gov/documents/2024/04/24/2024-07758/nondiscrimination-on-the-basis-of-disability-accessibility-of-web-information-and-services-of-state</a>
+- **More resources** — <a href="/links" target="_self">Accessibility Links</a>
 - **Quick reads about accessibility:**
   - <a href="https://www.w3.org/WAI/standards-guidelines/wcag/glance/" target="_blank" rel="noopener noreferrer">WCAG 2 at a Glance</a> — Quick overview of WCAG 2.1 standards
   - <a href="https://webaim.org/resources/quickref/" target="_blank" rel="noopener noreferrer">WebAIM Quick Reference</a> — Condensed WCAG checklist
   - <a href="https://www.a11yproject.com/checklist/" target="_blank" rel="noopener noreferrer">A11Y Project Checklist</a> — Simple accessibility checklist format

 **Bottom line:** Start making your content accessible now using the information in these FAQs.
-These FAQs are as comprehensive as possible and provide short, direct answers — they're as good as any presentation DoIT might give about content accessibility.
-The DoIT presentation gives you a chance to ask questions, but it's not a prerequisite for beginning the work — and it won't speed up compliance.
-The work is difficult and time-consuming regardless of when you receive training.
+Use a DoIT presentation to ask questions and confirm how the requirements apply to your specific agency, but don't delay the work until training happens.

 **See also:** [I'm a content creator.
 Where do I start?](#im-a-content-creator-where-do-i-start) | [I'm a web developer.
 Where do I start?](#im-a-web-developer-where-do-i-start) | [I'm a manager.
 Where do I start?](#im-a-manager-where-do-i-start)